Takhini Books, Victoria, Canada

 An ugly Australian ex-soldier in Israel falls in love by mistake.

-A young Australian in London, office Lothario, walks out one evening into Bristol Street.
+A young Australian painter in London walks out one evening into Bristol Street.

 Thirty years later he returns from poverty in Perth to find a woman who has forgotten him.

-The Swiss family Schultz arrive in Mexico to start up an air cargo business...
-A few years later Johnny, black sheep of the family, steals his father's girlfriend, and the desert comes up to whack him.
+The Swiss family Schultz run an air cargo business in northern Mexico.
+Johnny, black sheep of the family, steals his father's girlfriend, and the desert comes up to whack him.

-During university I worked one spring in Yugoslavia.
-Before leaving for Bosanski Šamac on the Sava River I studied Serbo-Croat and read Rebecca West (Black Lamb, Grey Falcon).
-At a gas station outside Belgrade, of all places, I stumbled across Heinrich Böll's And Where Were You, Adam? on a rotating book rack – another absolutely electrifying discovery.
+Before leaving for Bosanski Šamac on the Sava River for a student work placement at university I studied Serbo-Croat from records and read Rebecca West (Black Lamb, Grey Falcon).
+Outside Belgrade, at a gas station of all places, from a rotating book rack I pulled off Heinrich Böll's And Where Were You, Adam? – another electrifying discovery.

 In London a literary agent told me that my Yukon novel, WAITING FOR HITLER ON THE ELEVEN O'CLOCK NEWS, had 'immense potential', but that I ought to split it into two books.
-The novel is now three volumes, the first of which, the last to be written, should be finished by 2027.
+The novel is now three volumes, which should begin to appear in 2027.

-This very same manuscript I had sent from Slovakia to agencies in Toronto.
-One agent who picked up the phone four months later said: "Well, if I had received it I would have thrown it in the trash because I do not read unsolicited."
+This very same Yukon manuscript I had sent from Slovakia to literary agencies in Toronto.
+Four months later, the first agent who picked up the phone said: "Well, if I had received it I would have thrown it in the trash because I do not read unsolicited."
 She then hung up on me.
+I believe she wore flowing purple robes.

-A much more pleasant person, Hilary McMahon of Westwood Creative Artists, told me that the agency handled only writers with a Toronto-area dial code.
+The much more pleasant Hilary McMahon told me that her agency, Westwood Creative, handled only writers with a Toronto-area dial code.

 Hence this imprint.